About the Journal

 How are articles accepted for publication?

-Beginning in 2020, an average of ten (10) research articles will be published per issue, with only four (4) issues published per year.
-Editors will evaluate each issue for both quality and balance.
-Only papers that fit will be accepted for publication.
+Starting in 2020, an average of ten (10) research articles will be published per issue, with four (4) issues per year.
+Editors evaluate each issue for both quality and balance, and only papers that align with these criteria will be accepted for publication.

 Why doesn't IRRODL accept declined articles if they have been revised according to reviewers' comments?

-Once an article is declined, we do not accept it for re-evaluation.
-This is out of respect for the reviewers and to save time.
-Authors of declined papers can address the criticisms (or not) and submit their paper elsewhere.
+Once an article is declined, it is not accepted for re-evaluation.
+This policy is in place to respect the reviewers’ time and feedback.
+Authors of declined papers are encouraged to address the criticisms and submit their revised papers elsewhere.

 Why are some papers rejected by the Editors without sending for review?

-The Managing Editor rejects papers that are poorly written, do not conform to the required APA style and/or the IRRODL guidelines, or for exceeding the word count limit.
-Authors can address the problem(s) identified by the Managing Editor and resubmit to them only once.
-It is extremely important that authors read the submission guidelines and adhere to the requirements in full.
-Templates and examples are available for authors in the submission guidelines section.
-Following this stage, the Editors review for relevance.
+The Managing Editor rejects papers that are poorly written, fail to conform to APA style or the IRRODL submission guidelines, or exceed the word count limit.
+Authors can address the identified issues and resubmit the paper once.
+It is crucial that authors carefully read and follow the submission guidelines, which include templates and examples.
+After this stage, the Editors will assess the paper's relevance to the journal.

 Why are some papers declined by the Editors without sending for review?

-The most common reason that the Editors will decline a paper is that it is deemed not appropriate for this journal.
-IRRODL focuses on open and distributed learning, which means that more general education research, or even educational technology research, is not appropriate for our readership unless the research pertains to IRRODL's focus area.
-Other reasons for the Editors to decline a submission may include an assessment of the quality, originality, or other shortcoming of the paper.
-Some papers may be declined because of the balance decided on for a particular issue.
-The Editors will provide authors with a reason for declining the article by email.
+The most common reason for a paper's decline is that it is deemed not appropriate for the scope of the journal.
+IRRODL focuses on open and distributed learning, so more general education or educational technology research is typically not considered unless it directly pertains to our focus area.
+Other reasons for rejection may include concerns about the paper's quality, originality, or other shortcomings.
+Additionally, some papers may be declined due to the balance of content decided for a particular issue.
+Editors will always provide authors with a reason for the rejection via email.

 What is double-blind review?
 Can a reviewer's or author's name be revealed during review?